Sometimes Crying Isn't A Sign of Weakness

-Sometimes there’s nothing else to do but to give yourself that release just because you’re tired.
+Sometimes there’s nothing to do but just give yourself that release, because you’re tired.
 You’re tired of being strong.
-Because life demands too much, and the people around you aren’t always aware of everything that you give for nothing.
+You’re tired of life’s demands, and sometimes the people around you don’t seem to realize how much you give in exchange for so little.

 Don’t carry the weight of the world on your back.
-Carry only what is truly essential for you and never forget that your heart needs its own personal space as well.
-And do this even when you don’t need to cry, because only the strongest of people allow themselves this.
+Only carry what’s truly essential for you.
+Never forget that your heart needs its own personal space too.
+Cry even when you don’t need to, because strong people know how to let themselves have these moments.

-It could be that you were educated with the idea that tears should be “swallowed.”
-That life is tough and crying isn’t good for anything.
-Over time this idea could cause very serious emotional problems.
+Maybe you were brought up with that idea that tears are best “swallowed.”
+Or that life is tough and crying isn’t good for anything.
+Over time, this idea can cause very serious emotional problems.

-- Not crying sometimes implies that you’re not showing what you feel, and hiding behind false pretenses that you’re alright.
+- Not crying can mean that you’re not showing what you feel, you’re hiding behind a mask of being alright.

-- If you try to seem normal, hiding your feelings and problems, by the end of the day you’ll not only be hiding your emotions from the world, but you’ll also be hiding them from yourself.
+- If you try to seem normal by covering up your feelings and problems, you’ll be doing more than hiding your emotions from the world, you’ll also be hiding them from yourself.

-- Hidden emotions are problems left unfaced.
-And a mismanaged problem is an emotion that ends up manifesting as a headache, migraines, fatigue, muscular tension, dizziness, digestive problems…
+- Hidden emotions are nothing but problems you refuse to face.
+A mismanaged emotion can end up manifesting as a headache, migraine, fatigue, muscular tension, dizziness, digestive problems…

-You can’t be strong everyday, just like no one can hide their discomfort or sadness their entire lives.
-It is neither healthy nor hygienic.
-You need to allow yourself moments of release when your tears act as authentic stress relievers, releasing nerves and emotions.
+You can’t be strong every day, just like you can’t hide your discomfort or sadness your whole life.
+It’s neither healthy or helpful.
+You need to give yourself moments of release because your tears can be true stress relievers, releasing pent-up nerves and emotions.

-- Tears come as a release that make up the first step to change.
-It means you are taking charge of your emotions and releasing them.
+- Tears come are a form of release and the first step to change.
+They mean you’re taking charge of your emotions and letting them out.

 The need to be strong when life asks too much of us

-No one other than yourself knows what it took to get where you are today.
-No one knows what you’ve had to give up for others, for people you love.
+No one knows what it took to get where you are today better than you.
+No one knows what you’ve had to give up for others, for the people you love.

-And you’ve done it all with free will because it was what you wanted.
-This is something you know, but there’s always a time when it seems like life, and even more so the people around you, don’t treat you with the same appreciation that you have shown.
+You’ve done it all for free will because it was what you wanted.
+You know that perfectly well, but there’s always a time when it seems like life, and even the people around you, don’t treat you with the same appreciation that you’ve given them.

-You must be strong in a society where things aren’t easy with social or work life.
-It’s not always easy to show your strength to your parents, siblings, or partner, who at times, may place themselves as a priority over you.
+You have to be strong in a society where social and work life can be really hard.
+But it’s not always easy to show your strength to your parents, siblings, or partner.
+There are times when these loved ones might prioritize themselves over you.

-And the truth is there are simply some days when you just get tired of being strong, of carrying everything on your shoulders.
+The truth is that are just some days when you’re fed up with being strong, of carrying everything on your shoulders.
 In those situations, crying isn’t a sign of weakness, it’s just necessary.

-It’s important to set boundaries so that life only demands what you can offer
+It’s important to set boundaries so that life can’t ask more than you have to offer

-No one can provide more than what they have.
-It would be impossible to provide happiness and warmth to those you love if they don’t pay attention to you or return the same love, with the same affections.
+No one can give more than they have.
+It would be impossible to provide happiness and warmth to your loved ones if they didn’t give you attention or love in return.

 The key to all this is balance.
-In order to be strong and to deal with everything the day brings you, while also fulfilling these goals (and remembering the difficulties you’re faced with) it is important that you exercise these boundaries.
+To be strong and to deal with everything the day brings you, while also fulfilling these goals (and remembering the hardships you have to face) it’s important to keep firm boundaries.

 - Being strong means, first and foremost, being happy with yourself.
-Cultivate your personal growth, enjoy your alone time, your hobbies.
-Love everyone that is beside you and most especially, love yourself.
+Work on your personal growth, enjoy your alone time, your hobbies, etc. Love everyone alongside you and above all, love yourself.

-- Being strong also requires that you get rid of the weight that makes it hard to move forward.
-These things hurt your well-being and cause you pain.
-We all know that sometimes it hurts, but you absolutely must stop giving priority to the people that don’t care about you.
+- Being strong also means getting rid of any weights that drag you down and stop you from moving forward.
+These things bring down your quality of life and cause you pain.
+We all know that sometimes it can hurt, but you absolutely have to stop prioritizing people that don’t care about you.

-- You have the right to say you can’t do this or that, and let them pass you by so that you don’t take on any more responsibilities than you already have.
+- You have the right to say you can’t do this or that.
+It’s perfectly valid to have them look somewhere else so that you don’t take on any more responsibilities than you already have.

 - You have the right to say “no more,” that you need to rest.

-- You have the right to ask for respect, to demand love, affection, and recognition.
-Those that need something from you must also understand that you need something from them.
+- You have the right to ask for respect and to demand love, affection, and recognition.
+People who need something from you need to understand that you also need something from them in return.

-And of course, you have the right to your moments of personal catharsis, to find moments of intimacy to take a walk and think about yourself, to cry, to listen to your thoughts, to deal with your emotions, to make decisions, and to move forward.
+Of course, you have the right to your moments of personal catharsis, to finding moments of intimacy where you can take a walk and think about yourself, cry, listen to your thoughts, deal with your emotions, make decisions, and move forward.